sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/Exercise5 (Challenger).md

+### *1. [Exercise 05](https://lms.fun-mooc.fr/courses/course-v1:inria+41016+self-paced/courseware/66bc811404b8481da5f794de54681c5e/8b8b358fa16b47b2ab2b156ebdd1dc05/) completed on the MOOC* ✅

-### *1. Summary of the document "[Analysis of the risk of failure of the Challenger shuttle O-rings](https://gitlab.inria.fr/learninglab/mooc-rr/mooc-rr-ressources/blob/master/module2/exo5/challenger_fr.pdf)"*
+### *2. Summary of the document "[Analysis of the risk of failure of the Challenger shuttle O-rings](https://gitlab.inria.fr/learninglab/mooc-rr/mooc-rr-ressources/blob/master/module2/exo5/challenger_fr.pdf)"*
 The paper is an attempt at risk modeling based on historical data.
 It relies on logistic regression to estimate the probability of malfunction as a function of temperature.
 Although the approach is relevant, several aspects of the analysis could have been improved to provide more reliable results.

 ##### Positive points: